siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012b Axial Interaction of a Static Mass Closure with a Null Probe.md

    \Pi_n=u.
    $$

-What remains open is not the factor of two itself.
-What remains open is the full exact interaction beyond the weak exterior regime:

-- finite-size corrections of the bounded mass closure,
-- strong-field interaction,
-- time-dependent and radiative sectors.
+This closes the factor of two at the level needed here.
+The weak exterior null-bending value is no longer an undetermined coefficient or an arbitrary constitutive choice.
+It follows from the flow itself once the static closure is recognized as sampling both axial transport channels of the passing probe.

 ## 12b.8 Summary